flycheck/flycheck/doc/guide/releases/flycheck-0.21.rst

 The new function :function:`flycheck-display-error-messages-unless-error-list` shows messages of the errors at point in the echo area, but only if the error list is *not* visible.
-Use this function for :option:`flycheck-error-display-function` to make use of this feature.
+Use this function for :option:`flycheck-display-errors-function` to make use of this feature.

 Syntax checker definition and extension
 =======================================